Tool Learning 1 - Use Fuzzilli on Real Targets

 $ swift package init --type executable --name helloworld #swift build --init

-So this create a fundemental Command line tool.
+This creates a basic Command line tool.

 Fuzzilli in Docker (Optional)